SanketShethCS/ThunderStorm-Scene-Unity3D-CSharp/README.md

 A preliminary look at the procedural rendering of lightning is available at the following link- https://www.youtube.com/watch?v=Zi-4xQJlyNs

-These files are Unity3D project files and demonstration videos, for executing the simulation run the thunderstorm.exe file.
+These files are Unity3D project files and demonstration videos, for executing the simulation run the Thunderstorm Demo.exe file.